 The UW-System requires all students going abroad on a UW program to carry CISI insurance, which is included in your program fee.
-Details are below, and contact information is on page 31.
-Your program may have additional or different insurance requirements; if so, they are described in your program guide.
+Your program may have insurance requirements, too; if so, they are in your program guide.

-All CISI information is available to enrolled participants via the CISI Participant Portal.
 The CIE will enroll you in CISI coverage during the semester prior to departure.
 You will receive an e-mail once your enrollment is complete.